phillywhitty/Full_Throttle/README.md

 ## Credits

 - I also found my mentor Rory Fitzpatrick so supportive and he had me focused on the important elements and gave me confidence to get stuck into Javascript.
-- I had the support of a friend who is a senior developer, he broke down some of the functions so I gained a deeper understanding of the Javascript.
+- I had the support of a friend called Michael Howlin who is a senior developer, he broke down some of the functions so I gained a deeper understanding of the Javascript.

 ### Content